Thursday, October 19, 2006

 Local newspaper living inside comfy bubble of misinformation

-I honestly think the Slantin Misleader is purposely misleading (pun intended) the public about Senator George Allen.
+I honestly think the Staunton News Leader is purposely misleading the public about Senator George Allen.
 There's no other way I could possibly explain today's editorial, "Don't burst the bubble."
 They accuse the Allen campaign team of insolating their candidate from the media.

-I was in Manassas yesterday for a news conference with Senator George Allen, Senator John Warner, Attorney General Bob McDonnell, many distinguished veterans, and Augusta County resident Rhonda Winfield.
+I was in Manassas yesterday for a news conference with Senator George Allen, Senator John Warner, Attorney General Bob McDonnell, and many distinguished veterans.
 The purpose of the news conference was to announce that Senator Allen had been endorsed by the Veterans of Foreign Wars Political Action Committee (VFW-PAC) and the National Vietnam & Gulf War Veterans Coalition.
-Didn't read that in your local rag, did you?
+Didn't read that in your local newspaper, did you?

 The press was given the opportunity to ask questions afterwards but there were none so everyone dismissed and individuals approached the Senator.

 David Gregory, MSNBC reporter, tracked down George Allen and interviewed him for a long time.
-I could tell from the Senator's face as he smiled and patiently responded that he must have been asked the same old question again and, sure enough, as confirmed by Rightside, that was exactly what happened.
-(See today's post by RightsideVA titled "Let's try to keep up here, Dave.")
+I could tell from the Senator's face as he smiled and patiently responded that he must have been asked the same old question again.

-Why hasn't the Misleader reported the news in an accurate fashion?
+Why hasn't the News Leader reported the news in an accurate fashion?
 Why do they continue to report only one side of the Allen-Webb race?

 Come on, Dennis Neal and David Fritz.
-Let's have some accuracy in the Staunton News Leader.
-I'm tired of the same old lefty slant.
+Let's have some accuracy.
+I'm tired of the same old slant.
 Let's see you turn your magnifying glass on Jim Webb.
 But that's not going to happen because Webb is your man.

 No comments: